ModernAesthetics/SharpScraper/README.md

 [Here is a statement from Pastebin about scraping their website](http://pastebin.com/scraping)

 ## Who made it?
-I made it, Daniele aka TrinTragula.
+Daniele aka TrinTragula.
 It's completly free to use, share and modify.

-Just a random project I made to help myself learn C# and MongoDB.
+## Who translated it?
+Me, ModernAesthetics.